evolvewithevan/pixfuck/README.md

 - 🖼️ Wide format support (JPEG, PNG, BMP, TIFF, GIF, WebP)
 - 📝 Comprehensive logging system

+## 🎨 Sorting Algorithms Explained

+Each algorithm creates unique visual effects by sorting pixels based on different color properties:

+### 🌟 Brightness-based Sorting
+Sorts pixels based on their overall brightness (luminance).
+This creates dramatic light-to-dark or dark-to-light gradients, perfect for creating ethereal, flowing effects.
+Great for emphasizing the contrast in your images!

+### 🌈 Hue-based Sorting
+Arranges pixels according to their color hue in the HSL color space.
+This creates beautiful rainbow-like patterns, especially in images with diverse colors.
+The sorting follows the color wheel, making it ideal for creating psychedelic effects.

+### 💫 Saturation-based Sorting
+Organizes pixels by their color intensity or purity.
+This algorithm is particularly effective for creating dramatic effects in images with varying levels of color saturation.
+It can make dull areas pop or create smooth transitions between vibrant and muted regions.

+### ✨ Lightness-based Sorting
+Similar to brightness but works in the HSL color space, focusing on the lightness component.
+This creates more nuanced gradients than brightness-based sorting, as it's specifically designed to work with the human perception of lightness.
+Perfect for creating subtle, atmospheric effects.

+Each algorithm can be combined with different sorting directions (horizontal, vertical, or diagonal) and thresholds to create unique artistic effects.
+Experiment with different combinations to discover your favorite style! 🎯

 ## 🛠️ Requirements

 - Python 3.6 or higher